Thank you for your interest in participating in Arizona Care Network (ACN)

 Dignity Health – Chandler Regional Medical Center & Mercy Gilbert Medical Center: Providers should complete an initial East Valley CVO application by following the instructions available here.

-Application Denial Appeal Option
+Application Denial Appeals

-* currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions and/or privileges at an Aligned Facility.
+*Currently there are limited appeal options for certain denials, including concerns with the provider’s state license, Federal program exclusions, and/or privileges at an Aligned Facility.